Fridays with Vicky 100

 7. Surround Yourself with Like Minded People

 Surrounding yourself with supportive like minded people are very important.
 My husband and kids are my rock, they are super supportive of what I’m doing.
 I love it and are super grateful for that.
-They don’t really know affiliate marketing and online business though, that’s where my other groups of supporters comes in.
+They don’t really know affiliate marketing and online business though, that’s where my other groups of supporters come in.

 9. Work with Something You Love